Anxiety Therapy

 Design with black background, large beige circle, and intersecting pink concentric line patterns.

-Chronic Work Stress
+Chronic Stress

 Social/Cultural Pressures

-Social factors, like pressure to meet societal expectations or comparison through social media, can also contribute to feelings of inadequacy and anxiety.
+Social factors, like pressure to meet social expectations or comparison through social media, can also contribute to feelings of inadequacy and anxiety.
 The pressure to stay up-to-date and informed, along with exposure to distressing news, can heighten worry and fear.

 Perfectionism

-Relational Patterns
+Attachment & Relational Patterns

 A man sitting against a tree in a field, enjoying the sunset, wearing a wide-brimmed hat, glasses, and a plaid shirt.